What is Breach of Contract?

 Unless the plaintiff asserts a legitimate ground for tolling the statute of limitations, a claim for breach of contract must be brought within four years of the breach.

 Recent case law has given much attention to Chapter 38’s language specifying an “individual or corporation.”
 Noticeably absent from that list of breaching parties who must pay attorney’s fees are limited liability companies (LLCs), limited partnerships (LPs), and limited liability partnerships (LLPs).
-The takeaway is that if you are suing an LLC, an LP, or an LLP, you will need to look beyond Civ.
+The takeaway is that if you are suing an LLC, an LP, or an LLP, you will need to look beyond Tex.
+Civ.
 Prac. & Rem.
-Code Sec.
-38 to collect attorney’s fees.
+Code’s Chapter 38 to collect attorneys’ fees.

 The nuances of this law should also be considered during business formation.
 There is significant value to be gained by limiting future exposure.